Digicreon/Arkiv/README.md

 - MySQL (5.1 and above) or MariaDB, with InnoDB, MyISAM and XtraDB tables.
 - Percona Server with XtraDB tables.

-Note that MyISAM can't be incrementally backed up.
-There are copied entirely each time an incremental backup is performed.
+Note that MyISAM tables can't be incrementally backed up.
+They are copied entirely each time an incremental backup is performed.

 #### Are binary backups prepared for restore?
 No. Binary backups are done using `xtrabackup --backup`.
 The `xtrabackup --prepare` step is not done to save time and space.
 You will have to do it when you want to restore a database (see below).